justinalm/justinalm.github.io/_work/the-jostle-blog.md

     <p><strong>Corey</strong>: I have a ~special project~ in mind, but it’s by no means a priority.
 I was thinking the blog masthead could use a new look.
 What do you think?</p>
     <p><strong>Justin</strong>: The blog masthead does need some love.
 It’s been that way for years.
 I’d be down to take on the work.</p>
     <p><strong>Corey</strong>: Nice.
 I don’t really like any of our competitors’ blog mastheads.
 They all just have “The Intranet Blog” over a stock photo.
 [YIKES!]</p>
     <p><strong>Justin</strong>: Yeah.
 Our competitors are not inspiring.
 [Such is the nature of the intranet marketplace] I would like to redesign the entire blog.
 The whole thing is feeling dated and unconsidered.
-In the listings pages, it would be great to showcase bigger images and ditch those big-ass read more links.</p>
+On the listings pages, it would be great to showcase bigger images and ditch those big-ass read more links.</p>
     <p><strong>Corey</strong>: Agreed.
 That’s a much larger project though, right?</p>
     <p><strong>Justin</strong>: Yup.</p>
     <p><strong>Corey</strong>: Let me run this by Dustin [Jostle’s Director of Growth Marketing] and see what he thinks.</p>